cchudzicki-ocw-testing/18.05-spring-2022/content/pages/syllabus.md

 - Groups should sit together at tables.
 - If you need to find a group or your group needs a third person let us know and we will help.

-## Text
+## Textbook

-There will be no assigned text for the class.
-We will post the reading to this website.
+There will be no assigned textbook for the class.
+Readings will be assigned.

 ## Problem Sets and Exams